 Every model has to take into account both the design and the level of measurement of the variables.

-Level of measurement, remember, is whether a variable is nominal, ordinal, or interval.
-Within interval, you also need to know if variables are discrete counts or continuous.
+Level of measurement, remember, is whether a variable is nominal, ordinal, or numerical.
+But there’s nuance here for choosing an analysis.
+For example, you also need to know if variables are discrete counts, continuous, proportions, time to event, etc.

 It’s absolutely vital that you know the level of measurement of each response and predictor variable, because they determine both the type of information you can get from your model and the family of models that is appropriate.